mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

     // has been initialized yet.
 They will remain empty until initialization has
     // occurred.
     redisConn := new(RedisConn)
-    addrParam := mcfg.String(cmp, "-addr", defaultAddr, "Address of redis instance to connect to")
+    addrParam := mcfg.String(cmp, "addr", defaultAddr, "Address of redis instance to connect to")

     mrun.InitHook(cmp, func() {
         // This hook will run after parameter initialization has happened, and